lfbeisermcgrath/epgonline/README.md

 ### Time and Place

-EPG Online seminars are generally held every two weeks on **Thursdays** 8:30 West Coast, 11:30 East Coast, 16:30 UK, 17:30 Central Europe, 21:00 Delhi, 23:30 Beijing.
+EPG Online seminars are generally held every two weeks on **Thursdays** 16:30 UK time (typically 8:30 West Coast, 11:30 East Coast, 17:30 Central Europe, 21:00 Delhi, 23:30 Beijing).
 Each seminar consists of two presentations with Q&As, each lasting 30 minutes.

 The seminars are held online with Zoom.
 To receive the log-in information please sign up to the [EPG Online mailing list.](https://forms.gle/Xxbckc3DYu2EefE67)

 ### Paper Submission

-Our application form for papers is still open for Q1 2021 (https://forms.gle/LstSAzg4ZV7xFvLH8).
-We will announce an official call and deadline later on this year.
+Our application form for papers is open for Q1 2021 (https://forms.gle/LstSAzg4ZV7xFvLH8).
+The deadline for papers to be presented in Q1 2021 is 3rd December.
+However, applications will continue to be accepted on a rolling basis for future sessions.

 ## Q4 2020 Schedule